 Reports could even prep some standards before an interview or debate.
 To show people you're not biased, announce ahead of a debate that you will report on the amount of time that each candidate talks during the other person's time, and who starts interrupting first.
 Then report, then remind people you had unbiased standards.

 Media that targets liberals often does a mix of throwing us news we want to hear — which makes the mainstream corporate media look like it is owned by liberals, instead of something closer to the other way around.
 Or it produced false equivalency gobbledygook and repeats right-wing lies in a way that gives them more traction.
-We should be pushing back on media that wants our viewership to up their quality: to know how to handle lies as toxic without spreading them, and to be able to report ina way that both is and seems objective.
+We should be pushing back on media that wants our viewership to up their quality: to know how to handle lies as toxic without spreading them, and to be able to report in a way that both is objective and feels objective.